minio/minio/docs/disk-caching/DESIGN.md

 ## Assumptions
 - Disk cache size defaults to 80% of your drive capacity.
-- Disk caching requires [`atime`](http://kerolasa.github.io/filetimes.html) support to be enabled on the cache drive.
+- The cache drives are required to be a filesystem mount point with [`atime`](http://kerolasa.github.io/filetimes.html) support to be enabled on the drive.
+Alternatively writable directories with atime support can be specified in MINIO_CACHE_DRIVES
 - Expiration of each cached entry takes user provided expiry as a hint, and defaults to 90 days if not provided.
 - Garbage collection sweep of the expired cache entries happens whenever cache usage is > 80% of drive capacity, GC continues until sufficient disk space is reclaimed.
 - An object is only cached when drive has sufficient disk space, upto 100 times the size of the object.